Table of Contents

 monad and assembled results into a list.

-You could think of it this way: every statement, except let
+You could think of it this way: every statement, except let, in a do block must

 yeild an I/O action which will be executed.